AhmedSaid3617/xml-parser-cpp/docs/docs.md

 It contains an editor text box and buttons that call the various functions developed throughout this project.
 It can also handle file read write operations in a visually intuitive way.

 Each of the buttons has a slot that corresponds to a function that calls one of the back-end functions.

+# Visualization using Graphviz

+Graphviz library was used to visualize graph, it is simple had documentation and examples available easily.

+A `GraphVisualizationSocialNetworkVisitor` abstract class was made, and it followed **Visitor** design pattern to allow adding functionality to the `SocialNetwork` class without changing the class directly.

+`FileExportGraphVisualization` is a concrete Visitor that visits Social Network class and exports into a file directly.

+`QImageGraphVisualiztion` is a concrete Visitor that visits Social Network and returns a `QImage` to be used within QT GUI to show the graph.